roualdes/MATH131/syllabus.md

 research and data analysis.
 The target audience is anyone who wants to do their own data analysis.
-The course will culminate with a peer-evaluated exploratory data analysis project on either a pre-specified dataset or your dataset of choice.
+The course will culminate with a peer-evaluated exploratory data analysis project on either a pre-specified dataset or a dataset of your choice.

 ## Logistics